drBenway/pixi-vn-wiki/start/canvas-elements.md

 To add a canvas element to the game window, you can use the `canvas.add`.
 The `add` method have the following parameters:

-* `tag`: Is a tag (or id) for the canvas element.
-There can only be one item in the canvas with that id, if you add an canvas element with the same tag, the previous canvas element will be removed.
+* `alias`: Is a alias (or id) for the canvas element.
+There can only be one item in the canvas with that id, if you add an canvas element with the same alias, the previous canvas element will be removed.
 * `element`: The canvas element to add.

 ```typescript